A little wisdom about our traditional American holiday, Thanksgiving.

 Their bounty was so great, that they had enough to not only trade among themselves but also with the neighboring Indians in the forest.
 The profits allowed them to pay off their debts to the merchants in London.
 In November 1623, they had a great feast to which they also invited the Indians.
 They prepared turkey and corn, and much more, and thanked God for bringing them a bountiful crop.
 They, therefore, set aside a day of “Thanksgiving.”

-Once they reformed their system, got rid of the communal bottle and started what was essentially free market capitalism, they produced more than they could possibly consume.
+Once they reformed their system to a free market, they produced more than they could possibly consume.
 They invited the Indians to dinner, and gave thanks for all the plenty.

 The success and prosperity of the Plymouth settlement attracted more Europeans, and began what came to be known as the “Great Puritan Migration.'”